Audience retention report

 Go directly to the Audience retention report or follow the steps below.

-- In the top right, select your account > Creator Studio.
+- In the top right-hand corner, select your account > Creator Studio.

 - On the left, select Analytics > Audience retention.